 Even when the bank itself was solvent, its notes could be risky and could have uncertain redemption value for several reasons.
 First, each bank designed its own notes, so there were thousands of types of notes of different sizes, styles, and nominal values in circulation, which made it difficult to distinguish genuine notes from counterfeits.
 Second, conditional on a note being genuine, the lack of regulatory oversight allowed banks to issue notes beyond their redemption capabilities.
-Therefore, even if the underlying assets were safe and retained their full value, notes might only be partially collateralized.
-Third, in practice, notes tended to be backed by assets such as the bank's loan portfolio, state government bonds, and equities, whose values fluctuated.
-Significant drops in the collateral led to note redemption runs during which the notes were heavily discounted (Rolnick and Weber, 1982).
-10
+Therefore, even if the underlying assets were safe and retained their full value, notes might only be partially collateralized.10 Third, in practice, notes tended to be backed by assets such as the bank's loan portfolio, state government bonds, and equities, all of whose values fluctuated.
+Significant drops in the collateral led to note redemption runs during which the notes were heavily discounted (Rolnick and Weber, 1982).11

 Finally, in addition to a note's fundamental redemption risk, there was a cost to returning it back to its point of origin where it could be redeemed, deposited, or traded for consumption.
-On average, these costs increased with distance as it physical transport costs made it more costly to return a note to its issuer (Gorton, 1999).
+On average, these costs increased with distance (Gorton, 1999).

 Bank note discounts.
 Redemption risks associated with counterfeit and default, and redemption costs associated with returning a note to its issuing bank were priced as a discount on the face value of a note.
 In practice, assessing a bank note's underlying risk was costly and information-intensive so transactions in a local economy only occurred in local bank notes (Appleton, 1831).
 Specialized note brokers intermediated the currency market where they charged a commission for their expertise and priced the discount on a note based on its underlying qualities.
-Publications such as the "Bank Note Reporters and Counterfeit Detectors" helped brokers to ascertain the authenticity of unfamiliar notes.
-Newspapers published the average discount rates, which varied by bank and over time (Gorton, 1999; Gorton, Ross and Ross, 2022).
+Publications such as the "Bank Note Reporters and Counterfeit Detectors" helped brokers to ascertain the authenticity of unfamiliar notes.12 Newspapers published the average discount rates, which varied by bank and over time (Gorton, 1999; Gorton et al., 2022b).